 First, the order seeks to create a legal structure to stop states from enacting new state AI laws and from enforcing existing ones.
-According to the order, the goal of the United States must be “[t]o win” a “race with adversaries for supremacy” in AI.
+According to the order, the goal of the U.S. must be “[t]o win” a “race with adversaries for supremacy” in AI.
 However, to do so, “United States AI companies must be free to innovate without cumbersome regulation.”
 Therefore, the order seeks to prevent “a patchwork of 50 different state regulatory regimes that makes compliance more challenging, particularly for start-ups.”
 Importantly, the order itself does not attempt to preempt state AI laws.
 Rather, as discussed below, it just creates a structure for the federal government to try to preempt some of them.

 Second, the order states that the Trump administration will work with Congress to enact a “minimally burdensome national standard” that preempts state law and “ensure[s] that the United States wins the AI race, as we must.”

 The order follows two prior attempts in Congress to pass a moratorium on states enacting AI laws.
-Most recently, an attempt to include a moratorium in the National Defense Authorization Act of 2026 failed, creating the impetus for the President to sign the order.
+Most recently, an attempt to include a moratorium in the National Defense Authorization Act of 2026 failed, creating the impetus for the president to sign the order.

 Key point: Starting August 1, 2026, registered data brokers will need to access California’s new one-stop-shop deletion platform to process deletion requests or risk significant fines.